anbguye/popreel/README.md

+(can maybe finish missing items in the project if it's not finished so that your project is a complete project and not a half-baked project)

 # PopReel

 PopReel is a modern video-sharing platform inspired by TikTok, built with Next.js 14 and TypeScript.
 It features a sleek, responsive design and smooth video playback experience.